 Alfred Hitchcock transported his brand of cheeky suspense narratives from the big screen to the advent of the intimate living-room television experience of the 60s where tv stations were fertile with playhouse theater melodramas, stage play-esque stories featuring some of the most emotive and original character actors who’s careers were vibrant with possibility.

-Using some of the most well known mystery writers, seriously cutting edge and unorthodox directors, and the best actors who could bring forth the most nuanced performances from the riveting scripts.
+Using some of the most well-known mystery writers, seriously cutting-edge and unorthodox directors, and the best actors who could bring forth the most nuanced performances from the riveting scripts.

-The show premiered on Thursday, September 20, 1962 from 10pm-11pm on CBS.
-It ran opposite Alcoa Premier Theater on ABC and The Andy Williams Showon NBC. from 1963 -1964 it moved to Friday nites and then from 1964-1965 it found it’s slot on Monday nites opposite Ben Casey on ABC.
+The show premiered on Thursday, September 20, 1962, from 10 pm-11 pm on CBS.
+It ran opposite Alcoa Premier Theater on ABC and The Andy Williams Showon NBC.
+From 1963 -1964 it moved to Friday nites and then from 1964-1965 it found its slot on Monday nites opposite Ben Casey on ABC.

 The Alfred Hitchcock Hour ranks among the top fifty longest-running series in television history!

-Norman Lloydhad a certain style of speech and mannerism which might designate him an Englishman when in fact–he was born in Jersey City, New Jersey!
+Norman Lloyd had a certain style of speech and mannerisms which might designate him an Englishman when in fact–he was born in Jersey City, New Jersey!
 Starting out as an unbelievably talented actor who worked several times with Hitchcock in film.
-Lloyd played Fry in Hitch’sSaboteur 1942,& Mr. Garmes in Spellbound 1945.
+Lloyd played Fry in Hitch’sSaboteur 1942,& Mr. Garmes in Spellbound 1945.Â

 Lloyd had been blacklisted and hadn’t been able to work in television for four or five years.

-“Around 1955 they got Hitchcock to say he’d do television which was a big thing.
-And in ’57 the order for the half hour show was amplified, with a new series called Suspicion.
+“Around 1955 they got Hitchcock to say he'd do television which was a big thing.
+And in '57 the order for the half hour show was amplified, with a new series called Suspicion.
 I think Suspicion had many shows.
 Hour shows.
 And MCA took ten of them.
 New York took ten and so forth.
 And with the ten he was adding on they used to do 39 half hour shows a series.
 It was his producer Joan Harrison, is how I really learned how to be a producer.
 Divine.
 She was beautiful, exquisitely dressed, in perfect taste for the set.
 She was divine.
 She was a writer for him, and she was now his producer.
 And they needed someone else to come in an help her because of the quantity of the work not for the half hours, but now the hour.
 So she and Hitch decided, they wanted me to do it.
 Cause I also knew Joan very well.
-And so they presented my name… however… And this was told to me by Alan Miller who headed television at MCA, he came back, Alan Miller from the network and says ‘there seems to be a problem about Lloyd’ and Hitch said, ‘I want him!’ that was the end of the blacklist!” -Norman Lloyd
+And so they presented my name"¦ however"¦ And this was told to me by Alan Miller who headed television at MCA, he came back, Alan Miller from the network and says ‘there seems to be a problem about Lloyd' and Hitch said, "˜I want him!' that was the end of the blacklist!" -Norman Lloyd

 “Hitch was a world-figure.
 He was a man of great humor, had a very definite view of the world.
 He saw the world a certain way and we have as a result what is known as the Hitchcock film.
 It became the Hitchcock story, so to speak, almost like an Edgar Allen Poe story.”
 Directors try to imitate him but they never get the mixture right.
 Only Hitch had the mixture of the romance, the suspense, the humor, the twists” -Norman Lloyd

-Joan Harrison started out as Hitchcock’s secretary, began reading scripts, writing synopses, and actually contributing to the scripts.
+Joan Harrison started out as Hitchcock’s secretary, and began reading scripts, writing synopses, and actually contributing to the scripts.
 She followed Hitchcock to Hollywood in 1939 working as his assistant and then was hired by MGM in 1941 as a scriptwriter.
 In 1943 she became a producer for Universal Studios.
 To her film credits, she produced some of the most compelling film noir/ mysteries.
-One of my personal favorites, Phantom Lady 1944 and then… The Strange Affair of Uncle Harry 1945, Nocturne 1946 They Won’t Believe Me 1947, Ride the Pink Horse 1947, Eye Witness 1950, and Circle of Danger 1951.
+One of my personal favorites is Phantom Lady 1944, and then… The Strange Affair of Uncle Harry 1945, Nocturne 1946 They Won't Believe Me 1947, Ride the Pink Horse 1947, Eye Witness 1950, and Circle of Danger 1951.

-The cinematographers who worked on various episodes included Stanley Cortez, Benjamin Kline, Lionel Linden, WilliamMargulies, Richard Rawlings, John L. Russell and John F. Warren.
+The cinematographers who worked on various episodes included Stanley Cortez, Benjamin Kline, Lionel Linden, WilliamMargulies, Richard Rawlings, John L. Russell, and John F. Warren.
 With art direction by John J Lloyd and Martin Obzina.

 The magnificent musical contributions were offered by Hitchcock veteranBernard Herrmannand a personal favorite of mine,Lyn Murray, whose stirring melodies recycle themselves in several of the most poignant episodes.
 The brilliant and prolific Pete Rugolo can be heard as well as Stanley Wilson.